Threvees/Anagram/README.txt

-ANAGRAM PAIR APPLICATION by Ville V‰is‰nen
+ANAGRAM PAIR APPLICATION by Ville V√§is√§nen (Java console application)

 Usable arguments for the program: